I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Immediate Steps to Take for Unfiled Taxes

 First things first, don’t panic.
-Addressing your unfiled taxes promptly is beneficial.
+Addressing your unfiled taxes promptly is beneficial because waiting longer can lead to steeper penalties, more interest, possible IRS enforcement, and even problems with refunds or loan applications, many of which are discussed in more depth across our broader tax problem resolution and IRS procedures resources.
 Begin by collecting essential documents like W-2s or 1099 forms for each missed year.
-If documents are missing, request copies by filing Form 4506-T with the IRS.
-Or ask your CPA to pull a copy of your IRS transcripts.
+If documents are missing, reconstruct your records with IRS transcripts plus your own bank statements, prior returns, bookkeeping files, and other personal documents.
+Request copies by filing Form 4506-T with the IRS, or ask your CPA to pull your IRS transcripts.
+You can also view wage and income information online through the official IRS Get Transcript portal.
 Identifying what you need is a crucial initial step.

 The IRS tracks taxpayers through various reports, including estimated tax payments, which can help identify unfiled returns.

 With your documents in hand, review your tax obligations, particularly if you’re self-employed, as additional responsibilities may apply.
 The IRS takes unfiled taxes seriously, so a proactive approach is necessary.
 If you’re unsure whether you’ve filed certain returns, check with the IRS to clarify your status.
-Here also, your CPA can pull a copy of your IRS transcripts, which will indicate which tax returns are missing.
+Here also, your CPA can pull a copy of your IRS transcripts, including wage and income information, which will indicate which tax returns are missing.

 Finally, seek assistance from a CPA, EA or other tax professional.
-They can help identify necessary returns and address potential issues.
-An experienced tax advisor can simplify this overwhelming process and keep you on track.
+They can help identify necessary returns, explain payment options if you owe taxes, and address potential issues.
+An experienced tax advisor can simplify this overwhelming process and keep you on track, and understanding how to choose the right accountant for income tax ensures you get qualified help.

 Determining If You Failed to File Taxes